Gastello/Links-highlighter/README.md

 - Export link data as CSV
 - Detect and categorize file links (e.g., PDF, DOCX, ZIP, MP4) to help identify downloadable resources and media assets.
+- Automatically detect and highlight **new links added in real-time**
 ---

 ### 📜 License